taddison/personal-site/content/blog/2022/08/processing-images-linked-from-frontmatter-with-eleventy-img-to-use-in-meta-tags/index.md

 ## Processing the image

-To copy the image to our output folder (along with resizing and any other processing we want to do) we'll be creating a [shortcode].
+To copy the image to our output folder (along with resizing and any other processing we want to do) we'll be creating a [shortcode]:

 ```javascript
 // .eleventy.js